 Our car finance calculator uses the following formula to calculate the monthly payment:

-interest rate is given for a yearly period.
+interest rate is given for a period of one year.

 loan amount is the amount of money you need to borrow and is calculated as follows:

-trade in value- the value of your current car,
+trade in value- the value of your current car; and

 sales tax- sales tax rate.